heisade/heisade.cybersecurityjourney.github.io/projects/Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux.md

 # RESUTS

 # 1. Identify open ports
-So for this, I will be using Nmap to scan for open ports.
+So for this, I will use Nmap to scan for open ports.
-I scanned it and it was the only port 3000 that was open which is the port that was hosting the OWASP Juice Shop server.
+I scanned it and it was the only open port 3000, which is the port hosting the OWASP Juice Shop server.

 # 2. SQL Injection
-So I'll be using Burp Suite to run this attack on the website.
+So I'll use Burp Suite to run this attack on the website.

+Ok so I can see all the missions on the OWASP Juice site and I would love to do all

+## MISSION 1: You won't find a link to it in the navigation or sidebar.
+Finding the Score Board is itself one of the hacking challenges.
+  This mission was easy because all I did was inspect the site and analyze the structure of the web page and I was able to score board page, all I had to do was add score-board to the existing link and I got there 'http://localhost:3000/#/score-board' and that was all.
+  Over here I can see all the web penetration missions.